yt-project/unyt/CONTRIBUTING.rst

 the ``unyt`` repository, simply run ``pytest`` in the root of the repository::

    $ cd unyt/
-   $ py.test --doctest-modules --doctest-glob='*.rst' --doctest-plus
+   $ py.test --doctest-modules --doctest-rst --doctest-plus

 You will need to install ``pytest`` and ``pytest-doctestplus`` from ``pip`` to run this command.
 Some tests depend on ``h5py``, ``Pint``, ``astropy``, and ``flake8`` being installed.